-For successful completion of the third year and to proceed into the fourth year, and for graduation following the third year for APAP and PCSP students, students must either pass six NBME Clinical Subject Exams or the "Comprehensive Exam."
+For successful completion of the third year and to proceed into the fourth year, and for graduation following the third year for APAP and PCSP students, students must pass six NBME Clinical Subject

+Exams and the comprehensive exam.
 Outstanding failures will be handled as follows:

-- Failing any subject exam will require the student to complete a remediation process of the pertinent material as directed by the Associate Dean of Clinical Assessment and Integration. - Students with three failures are required to take and pass a Comprehensive Exam even if they have successfully remediated one or more of the failures. - Students who fail their first Comprehensive exam will not be able to move into their 4th year and will be placed off schedule until they pass the Comprehensive exam. - Students who fail their second Comprehensive exam will be required to take a formal board review course before they take their third Comprehensive exam.
-The students will remain off cycle until they are able to pass their Comprehensive exam. - When it has been determined that a student should repeat their third year, they will take the Comprehensive Exam following their completion.
-If a student is unsuccessful on the Comprehensive Exam, they will be permitted one more attempt.
+- Failing any subject exam will require the student to complete a remediation process of the pertinent material as directed by the Associate Dean of Clinical Assessment and Integration. - Students with three failures are required to take and pass a comprehensive exam even if they have successfully remediated one or more of the failures. - Students who fail their first comprehensive exam will not be able to move into their 4th year and will be placed off schedule until they pass the comprehensive exam. - Students who fail their second comprehensive exam will be required to take a formal board review course before they take their third comprehensive exam.
+The students will remain off cycle until they are able to pass their comprehensive exam. - When it has been determined that a student should repeat their third year, they will take the comprehensive exam following their completion.
+If a student is unsuccessful on the comprehensive exam, they will be permitted one more attempt.
 If a student is unsuccessful in this attempt, the SPG Committee will recommend dismissal. - The highest grade a student may earn through remediation is a C (70%).
-The remediation grade will be recorded on the transcript along with the original failed grade. - Any student who is required to remediate a rotation will be notified electronically or in writing by the Clinical Education Office within a reasonable period of time, generally within fifteen (15) working days after receiving the student's grades from the preceptor to the Clinical Education Office or Office of the Registrar.
+The remediation grade will be recorded on the transcript along with the original failed grade. - Any student who is required to remediate a rotation will be notified in writing by the Clinical Education Office within a reasonable period of time, generally within fifteen (15) working days after receiving the student's grades from the preceptor to the Clinical Education Office or Office of the Registrar.